nuta/hypervisor-in-1000-lines/website/en/03-hello-world.md

 > [!WARNING]
 > This chapter is work in progress.

 In the previous chapter, we wrote a minimal boot code in Rust.
+In this chapter, we'll implement `println!` macro to make it easier to print debug messages.
+It will be the key debugging tool for us.

 ## Supervisor Binary Interface (SBI)